Introducing Robbie Mullens - a 24 year old supermarket employee.

 "Damn.
 He deserved to get fired.
 He needs to grow up."

 "I told him the same thing.
-He told me I was being harsh and then played the friendship card.
+He then tried playing the friendship card.

 "He did the same thing when I wrote him up last week."